TVA in Tennessee

 - TVA manages recreational, natural and cultural resources on more than 170,000 acres of public land around these reservoirs and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity.

-- The Laurel Point visitor center at Raccoon Mountain Pumped-Storage Plant welcomed more than 13,000 visitors in 2014.
-The Norris Dam Visitor Center overlooking the powerhouse, Norris Reservoir and a marina received 9,000 visitors in 2014.
+- The TVA visitor center at Raccoon Mountain Pumped-Storage Plant and Laurel Point welcomed more than 10,200 visitors in 2015 and is TVA’s largest hydroelectric facility.
+The Norris Dam Visitor Center overlooking the powerhouse, Norris Reservoir and a marina received over 7,000 visitors in 2015.

 - Tennessee residents enjoy camping, fishing, boating, swimming and other recreational opportunities provided by the reservoirs, as well as economic benefits of recreation and tourism.
-TVA’s six campgrounds in Tennessee recorded 51,178 overnight stays in 2014.
-TVA also maintains 38 day-use recreation areas and 45 stream access sites.
+TVA maintains 38 day-use recreation areas and 45 stream access sites.

 - TVA maintains the structural, seismic and hydraulic integrity of 19 hydroelectric dams, 11 non-power dams, two small overflow detention dams at John Sevier Fossil Plant on the Holston River and Doakes Creek on Norris Reservoir, and one pumped-storage plant near Chattanooga.